Gorgona Island (Colombia): Early settlements

-In the period after the Spanish Conquest, the Cacique Yundigua, lived in the island.
-He probably was a member of the indigenous group Sindagua, a tribe that lived between Nariño and Cauca.
+In the period after the Spanish Conquest, the cacique Yundigua lived in the island.
+He was probably a member of the Sindagua, a people that lived between Nariño and Cauca.

-In 1679, the English pirate Bartholomew Sharp, after attacking Guayaquil, took over Gorgona calling it captain Sharp's island.
+In 1679, the English pirate Bartholomew Sharp, after attacking Guayaquil, took over Gorgona, calling it Captain Sharp's Island.
 He stayed for only a little more than a month.
 The island served as a refuge to the English privateers Woodes Rogers and William Dampier in 1709.
 The island, rich in fresh water and valuable wood, served as a supply station for ships en route from Panama to Peru and back.

 During the 1820s, after the independence of Colombia from Spain, Simón Bolívar gave Gorgona to Federico D'Croz, as thanks for his military service during the Battle of Vargas Swamp.
 By 1870 the island was inhabited by a small mestizo community which lived by fishing.
-Ramon Payan bought part of the island from one of D’Croz's descendants and built a hacienda that was destroyed in 1899 during the Thousand Days' War when 1100 members of the liberal forces stayed on the island for a little less than two weeks.
+Ramon Payan bought part of the island from one of D’Croz's descendants and built a hacienda that was destroyed in 1899 during the Thousand Days' War when 1,100 members of the liberal forces stayed on the island for a little less than two weeks.